Home / Kitchen & Dining / Flicker and Buzz in LED Kitchen Lights (Causes and Fixes)

-Flicker and buzzing are common issues in LED kitchen lighting and are usually caused by problems with compatibility, wiring, or power regulation rather than the LED fittings themselves.
+Flickering LED kitchen lights and buzzing sounds are common and frustrating issues, but they are usually caused by problems with dimmer compatibility, wiring, or power regulation rather than the LED fittings themselves.

 In this guide, you’ll learn: